Piecewise Linear Approximation and PID Control Optimization for Nonlinear Systems: Introduction

 In some cases, the nonlinear system can be linearized around an operating point.
 This simplified linear model can then be used to apply classical PID tuning methods.
 However, this method only works for relatively small deviations from the operating point and does not always capture the full nonlinear behavior (if the equilibrium point is not hyperbolic, for example).

 Adaptive PID controllers adjust the PID parameters in real-time based on the changing dynamics of the nonlinear system.
 This approach is useful when the nonlinear system's behavior changes with time or operating conditions.
 Adaptive methods can be based on model reference adaptive control (MRAC), where the controller parameters are modified to match a desired reference model in real-time to account for changing system dynamics or operating conditions.
+The paper \cite{Zuo2017adaptivePID} proposes an adaptive piecewise linear switch controller that combines PID and MRAC to enhance the response time and tracking performance of hydraulic actuators, which are inherently nonlinear systems.

 Gain scheduling involves adjusting the PID parameters based on the operating conditions of the nonlinear system.
 This approach requires identifying different operating regimes of the system, each of which may need different PID gains.
 For example, the PID gains can be varied depending on system speed, temperature, or load.